Setup Office add-ins

 In either case you will get a dialog with the full version information of your installed Office.

-Ensure that you are running a 32 bit version, as shown on the image below:
+Check whether it is a 32 or 64 bit version, as shown on the image below:

 Troubleshooting the security settings of Office